cal-itp/data-infra/.github/ISSUE_TEMPLATE/user-story.md

 ---
 name: User story / feature request
-about: Submit a user story
+about: Submit a user story or feature request
-title: 'User Story:'
+title: ''
 labels: ''
 assignees: ''

 ---

-## User story
+## User story / feature request

-_Please describe your need, outlining the key users, the feature that is needed, and the goal that that the feature will facilitate.
+_Please describe your need, outlining the key users, the feature being requested, and the goal that that the feature will facilitate.
 For example: **As a [user or stakeholder type], I want [software feature] so that [some business value]**_